WimJongeneel/ts-pattern-matching/README.md

 [Screenshot to proof it]

-Wshile this solution adds a lot of power and safety to our library when dealing with typed (discrimated) unions, there is one major problem with using the `Extract` type.
+While this solution adds a lot of power and safety to our library when dealing with typed (discrimated) unions, there is one major problem with using the `Extract` type.
 If the input type of our pattern is `any` there will not be any type inference and the input type will be mapped to `never`.
 This means that in its current state the library is not usable for parsing untyped data.
 The following screenshot highligths the problem:

 [screenhot where any goes to never]